rubyfu/RubyFu/module_0x3__network_kung_fu/ssh.md

 ```

 ## Simple SSH command execution
-This is a very basic ssh client which sends and executes commands on a remote system
+This is a very basic SSH client which sends and executes commands on a remote system
 ```ruby
 #!/usr/bin/env ruby
 # KING SABRI | @KINGSABRI